THE MOST TRUSTED COPYCAT RECIPES

 Tootsie Roll Industries Sugar Daddy

-Making a home version of a Sugar Daddy requires cooking caramel from a simple mixture of condensed milk, sugar, corn syrup, butter, and vanilla and bringing it up to a specific temperature that creates the perfect hardness when the candy cools.
-If the temperature is too low, your caramel ends up too soft.
-If the caramel gets too hot, it will scorch, darken, and become too brittle.
-You’ll want to hit a target temperature of exactly 250 degrees F, and to do that, you’ll need a candy thermometer.
+Making a home version of a Sugar Daddy involves cooking caramel from a simple mixture of condensed milk, sugar, corn syrup, butter, and vanilla, then heating it to a specific temperature that creates the desired firmness when the candy cools.
+If the temperature is too low, your caramel will be too soft.
+If the caramel gets too hot, it will scorch, darken, and become overly brittle.
+You need to achieve a target temperature of exactly 250 degrees F, and to do that, a candy thermometer is essential.

-One cool aspect of my Sugar Daddy recipe is the unique technique revealed here that transforms a pasta box into an ideal disposable lollipop mold.
-I’ll show you how to create 2 molds from one spaghetti box for a total yield of 20 pops, and I’ve included plenty of step-by-step photos to ensure yours will turn out great.
+One unique aspect of my Sugar Daddy recipe is the technique revealed here that transforms a pasta box into an ideal disposable lollipop mold.
+I’ll show you how to create two molds from one spaghetti box for a total yield of 20 pops, and I’ve included plenty of step-by-step photos to ensure yours will turn out great.

-Unlike the real Sugar Daddy, our clone doesn’t contain artificial flavoring, so you'll experience richer, purer flavors from the same ingredients that were probably used in the original pop before the recipe was tweaked to be more shelf-stable.
+Unlike the real Sugar Daddy, this clone doesn’t contain artificial flavoring, so you will experience richer, purer flavors from ingredients likely similar to those used in the original pop before the recipe was adjusted for greater shelf stability.

 Find more famous candy recipes here